-To provide researchers with a tissue microarray of formalin-fixed paraffin-embedded samples of human squamous cell lung cancers, as well as assorted other lung primaries.
-This TMA may detect strong trends in differential gene expression among cancer types; it is intended for pilot surveys and generation of hypotheses.
+To provide researchers with a tissue microarray of formalin fixed paraffin embedded samples pancreatic invasive carcinoma and intraepithelial neoplasia (PanIN), including high and low-grade pancreatic PanIN and nodal and distant metastases collected from the patients whose primary invasive tumor is also represented.
+Also included are benign ducts from both benign and malignant pancreas samples.
+This TMA may detect strong trends in differential gene expression among different stages of pancreatic cancer progression; it is intended for pilot surveys and generation of hypotheses.
 This TMA is not designed to prove the utility of a marker for clinical prognosis.